The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked: Abstract

 \section{Abstract}

-For object reallocation problems, if preferences are strict but otherwise unrestricted, the Top Trading Cycle rule (TTC) is the leading rule: It is the only rule satisfying efficiency, the endowment lower bound, and strategy-proofness; moreover, TTC coincides with the core.
-However, on the subdomain of single-peaked preferences, \cite{bade19} defines a new rule, the ``crawler", which also satisfies the first three properties.
-Our first theorem states that the crawler and a naturally defined ``dual" rule are actually the same.
-Next, for object allocation problems, we define a probabilistic version of the crawler by choosing an endowment profile at random according to a uniform distribution, and applying the original definition.
-Our second theorem states that this rule is the same as the ``random priority rule" which, as proved by \cite{knuth96} and \cite{as98}, is equivalent to the ``core from random endowments". \
+For object reallocation problems, if preferences are strict but otherwise unrestricted, the Top Trading Cycles rule (TTC) is the leading rule: It is the only rule satisfying efficiency, individual rationality, and strategy-proofness.
+However, on the subdomain of single-peaked preferences, \cite{bade19} defines a new rule, the “crawler”, which also satisfies these three properties. (i) The crawler selects an allocation by ``visiting" agents in a specific order.
+A natural ``dual" rule can be defined by proceeding in the reverse order.
+Our first theorem states that the crawler and its dual are actually the same. (ii) Single-peakedness of a preference profile may in fact hold for more than one order and its reverse.
+Our second theorem states that the crawler is invariant to the choice of the order. (iii) For object allocation problems (as opposed to reallocation problems), we define a probabilistic version of the crawler by choosing an endowment profile at random according to a uniform distribution, and applying the original definition.
+Our third theorem states that this rule is the same as the ``random priority rule". \

-We conclude this section by defining three basic properties.
+We conclude this section by defining three basic properties of rules.
 Recall that $\varphi$ is our generic notation for a rule.
 First, we require that for each problem, the chosen allocation be such that there is no other allocation that all agents find at least as desirable and at least one agent prefers: